maobowen/enhanced-bangumi-api-data-crawler/README.md

   - A list of episode IDs on Bangumi.
 The sequence of IDs must match the sequence of episodes listing on the streaming website, and the IDs must be provided in the format of page ranges (see the definition [here](https://www.geeksforgeeks.org/python-convert-string-ranges-to-list/)).
 For example, `319289-319299,320742` means that [episode 1 on Crunchyroll](https://www.crunchyroll.com/media-645563) has [episode ID 319289 on Bangumi](https://bgm.tv/ep/319289), [episode 11](https://www.crunchyroll.com/media-645583) has [episode ID 319299](https://bgm.tv/ep/319299), and [episode 12](https://www.crunchyroll.com/media-645585) has [episode ID 320742](https://bgm.tv/ep/320742).
 You may also skip some episodes which are listed on the streaming website but not on Bangumi by having two consecutive commas like `705488-705491,,705492-705494`.
 - Crunchyroll collection ID (optional; flag `--cr-collection`)
   - Collection ID on Crunchyroll.
 This argument is only required when a Crunchyroll series has multiple collections (multiple seasons or dubbed version).
 For example, season 1 of Non Non Biyori has collection ID 21335, so you must provide `--cr-collection 21335` in order to crawl data for that particular season.
 If you do not specify this argument but multiple collections exists in the series, the crawler will print all available collections and stop.
 You can apply this trick to find out what collection ID to use.
+- Funimation season ID (optional; flag `--funi-season`)
+  - Season ID on Funimation.
+This argument is only required when a Funimation series has multiple seasons, similar to the Crunchyroll collection ID.
+Also similarly, if you do not specify this argument but multiple seasons exists, the crawler will print all available seasons and stop.

 With all the arguments prepared, the crawler can be run in two modes **outside** of the root directory: